ska-telescope/ska-tango-images/README.md

 ## Deprecation alerts

-As of release 0.3.23 **tango-panic images will no longer be maintained** as python3 isn't supported.
+As of release 0.3.23 **tango-panic images will no longer be maintained** as these don't support python3.

 ## Docker hierarchy and release tagging